 As an external tool, Arc can be accessed through the Arc icon in the Rich Content Editor.
 The icon is used when embedding media into the Rich Content Editor.

 When embedding a video or audio file, any user can search for and view existing media and upload new media.

-Users with instructor roles can also view collections for individual courses.
+Users with instructor roles can also view uploads for individual courses.

 When submitting a video or audio file for an assignment, students can submit Arc media through the Rich Content Editor as a Text Entry submission, or they can access their Arc media directly as a File Upload submission.